The IGWN Computing Grid¶

 Achieving the research goals of the IGWN collaborations requires a massive amount of computing power, with special infrastructure to enable researchers to utilise the resources effectively.

-These pages describe the Computing Centres available to IGWN members, as well as instructions on how to utilise those resources effectively.
+These pages describe the IGWN Computing Grid (ICG) infrastructure, including the Computing Centres available to IGWN members, as well as tutorials on how to utilise those resources effectively.

 What is the IGWN Computing Grid?¶